voschezang/coding-handbook/subject/subject.md

-# Organization
+# Subjects

-An organization can be
+An subject can be:

+- A person or being with subjective experience.
 - A [system](../systems/system.md) that has a function.
 E.g. a machine that consumes resources and produces value.
-- A structure that presents information for a specific purpose.
+- A cohesive structure.